What is a professional home inspection?

 What about systems or components that cannot be inspected due to inaccessibility or unsafe conditions?

-Professional home inspectors perform their inspections under limitations of safe and ready accessibility of the systems and components they inspect.
+Professional home inspectors perform their inspections under the limitations of safe and ready accessibility of the systems and components they inspect.
 If inspection of any systems or components is obstructed or limited by the presence of personal property, pets, or due to weather or any other conditions of inaccessibility, or if, solely in the professional opinion of the inspector, it is not safe to inspect any systems or components, those systems or components will not be inspected.
-The inspection report will identify any such systems or components, describe the unsafe conditions or the specific conditions that limited accessibility, and will state that they were not inspected due to unsafe conditions or due to inaccessibility.
+The inspection report will identify any such systems or components, describe the unsafe conditions or the specific conditions that limited accessibility, and state that they were not inspected due to unsafe conditions or inaccessibility.

 How do I arrange for a professional home inspection?